Art-of-WiFi/UniFi-API-client/README.md

 If your own code implements strict validation of the URL that is passed to the constructor, please adapt your logic to allow URLs without a port suffix or with port 443 when working with a UniFi OS-based controller.

+> **IMPORTANT NOTE**: cookies are no longer supported with UniFi OS-based controllers.
+If your application code does use cookies, they will be ignored automatically when working with UniFi OS-based controllers.

 Please test all methods you plan on using thoroughly before using the API Client with UniFi OS devices in a production environment.